Other / mixed grade configuration · Midland, PA

 What is the racial and ethnic makeup of Lincoln Park Performing Arts Cs?

-The largest demographic group at Lincoln Park Performing Arts Cs is White at 73.7%.
-The school serves a diverse student body in Midland, PA.
+The largest demographic group at Lincoln Park Performing Arts Cs is White at 73.7% of enrollment, in Midland, PA.

 What is the Resource Investment Index for Lincoln Park Performing Arts Cs?

-Lincoln Park Performing Arts Cs has a Resource Investment Index of 29/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Lincoln Park Performing Arts Cs has a Resource Investment Index of 29/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page